tinacms/tina.io/content/blog/custom-field-components.md

 **Prerequisites 👩‍🏫**

 Throughout the post, I'll refer to a few core TinaCMS concepts such as [forms](https://tinacms.org/docs/plugins/forms), the sidebar, and [fields](https://tinacms.org/docs/plugins/fields).
 It will be helpful to have some basic working knowledge of [**how TinaCMS works**](https://tinacms.org/docs/getting-started/introduction) before reading.
-Feel free to refer to the [documentation](https://tinacms.org/docs) or read a post on using Tina with [Gatsby](https://www.gatsbyjs.org/blog/2019-12-20-integrate-tinacms-with-your-gatsby-website/) or [Next.js](https://tinacms.org/blog/using-tinacms-with-nextjs/) to get familiar.

 ## Why would you create a custom field?